VA Construction Loan

 What happens if construction takes longer than expected?

 Construction delays are common.
-Your lender will typically set a construction period term, often 12 months.
-If the build runs long, most lenders can extend the construction period, though this may involve additional fees or documentation.
-Talk to your lender upfront about their policy on extensions so you're not caught off guard if your builder runs behind schedule.
+Lenders typically set a construction period term, often twelve months.
+If the build runs long, most lenders can extend the construction period, though extensions may involve additional fees or documentation.
+Talk to your lender upfront about their extension policy so you’re not caught off guard if your builder runs into permit delays, labor shortages, or weather setbacks.

 Reed Letson